Record your current contact info. with the county clerk

 Wes Luke

-Thank you Buddy, I had no idea the exact name of the form, but a kind lady I know had mentioned at one point how minerals that have been dormant for years could be eventually taxed if specific bills were passed, causing unknown heirs/owners to end up loosing their minerals without their knowledge.
-Also, I read an article a few months back on "how to purchase minerals in Oklahoma" and found something on the same topic which, I thought might peak the interest of some mineral owners here to keep their records updated with their current contact information.
+Thank you Buddy, I had no idea the exact name of the form, but a kind lady I know had mentioned at one point how minerals that have been dormant for years could be eventually taxed if specific bills were passed, causing unknown heirs/owners to end up losing their minerals without their knowledge.
+Also, I read an article a few months back on “how to purchase minerals in Oklahoma” and found something on the same topic which, I thought might pique the interest of some mineral owners here to keep their records updated with their current contact information.

-Myself, I thought I owned some minerals still, but wasn't sure, and for years it was never a priority to check it out until, the land company sent my daughter a letter.
+Myself, I thought I owned some minerals still, but wasn’t sure, and for years it was never a priority to check it out until the land company sent my daughter a letter.
 Good advice on the indexing and the email address too!

 Thanks!
+Kaye

 Kaye